mendix/docs/content/refguide/consumed-odata-services.md

 * External entities cannot be used in datasets
 * [XPath constraints](/refguide/xpath-constraints) in the access rules of external entities cannot be set

 Associations between external entities appear in the domain model.
-You can only use associations of which both sides are exposed.
+You can only use associations where both sides are exposed.

 You can create associations between [persistable entities](persistability#persistable) and external entities.
 For those associations, the persistable entities need to be the owner.